Caraczan/InvertPicture/README.md

 3. Check new pics in newly created folder.

 ## Flags
-* ```-e .extension``` - takes *.extensionName* (e.g. .png .tiff ..), it replaces standard list of extension with one given after flag.
+* ```-e .ext1 .ext2 ..``` - takes multiply *.extensionName* (e.g. .png .tiff ..), it replaces standard list of extension with one given after flag.
 Useful with -p options if file given there has non-standard extension.
+* ```-ae .ext1 .ext2 ..``` - takes multiply and append on top of standard extenion, it will not remember after action.
 * ```-dn directory_name``` - name of directory that script will make and put or put inverted pictures.
 * ```-p picture.ext``` - name of the picture to invert, it will invert just this picture.
 If you want to invert picture with non-standard extension use -e flag.